Careers Information and Guidance

 Liverpool College is a member of the Liverpool City Region Careers Hub which provides support with our careers programme and also provides network links with local schools, colleges, universities and employers.
 Click here for more information.

 individual careers guidance interviews

 Liverpool College students have impartial careers guidance interviews at pivotal points during their time at the College.
-The interviews start at the beginning of the Michaelmas term when Year 11 have their next step interview to discuss their options for post 16.
-Towards the end of this term Year 9 students have a short guidance interview to discuss their option choices and GCSE pathway.
-Finally our Year 12 students are all interviewed in the Lent term to discuss their post 18 options.
-Careers guidance is not limited to these year groups and any student can request a careers guidance interview by speaking to their House Mentor or Mrs Drew in C13.
+The interviews start at the beginning of the Michaelmas term when Chapter 11 have their next step interview to discuss their options for post 16.
+Towards the end of this term Chapter 9 students have a short guidance interview to discuss their option choices and GCSE pathway.
+Finally our Chapter 12 students are all interviewed in the Lent term to discuss their post 18 options.
+Careers guidance is not limited to these Chapter groups and any student can request a careers guidance interview by speaking to their House Mentor or Mrs Drew in C13.